 The alarm shut off as they passed security and out of the airport.

 A click came over the speaker.
-“Our last group we’d like to welcome onto our flight today are our first class and diamond star members.”
+“The last group we’d like to welcome onto our flight today are our first class and diamond star members.”

 Caroline picked up her purse and walked to the jetway.

-“Excuse me ma’am, but if you have misplaced your mask I do have a few extra for no charge.”
-The attendant offered passive aggressively.
+“Excuse me, ma’am, but if you have misplaced your mask, I do have a few extras for no charge.”
+The attendant offered passive-aggressively.